Uninett/Argus/docs/user-manual.rst

 Re-open closed (resolved) incidents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Select several incidents in the *Incidents table* and press ``RE-OPEN SELECTED`` in the *table toolbar*.
+1. Select several incidents in the *Incidents table* via checkbox at the start of the row and press ``Reopen`` in the *Update incidents* toolbar that appears above the *Incidents table*.

-2. Confirm re-opening.
+2. Press ``Reopen now``.
+Note that you can provide a re-opening comment if needed.

 Close (resolve) incidents
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Select several incidents in the *Incidents table* and press ``CLOSE SELECTED`` in the *table toolbar*.
+1. Select several incidents in the *Incidents table* via checkbox at the start of the row and press ``Close`` in the *Update incidents* toolbar that appears above the *Incidents table*.

-2. Press ``CLOSE NOW``.
+2. Press ``Close now``.
 Note that you can provide a closing comment if needed.

 Add acknowledgement to incidents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Select several incidents in the *Incidents table* and press ``ACK`` in the *table toolbar*.
+1. Select several incidents in the *Incidents table* via checkbox at the start of the row and press ``Acknowledge`` in the *Update incidents* toolbar that appears above the *Incidents table*.

-2. Press ``SUBMIT``.
-Note that you can optionally provide an acknowledgement comment and/or a date when these acknowledgements are no longer relevant.
+2. Provide an acknowledgement comment in the *Message* input field.
+Note that you can optionally provide a date when this acknowledgement is no longer relevant.

+3. Press ``Submit``.

 Add ticket URL to incidents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Select several incidents in the *Incidents table* and press ``ADD TICKET`` in the *table toolbar*.
+1. Select several incidents in the *Incidents table* via checkbox at the start of the row and press ``Change ticket`` in the *Update incidents* toolbar that appears above the *Incidents table*.

-2. Type/paste in ticket URL into the *Valid ticket URL field* and press ``SUBMIT``.
+2. Type/paste in ticket URL into the *Ticket URL* input field and press ``Submit``.
 Note that the URL has to be absolute (full website address).

 Edit ticket URL for several incidents